A New York Times bestseller!

-Emotions reeked out of her, the systems interrupt with her life and detained her into the jail until she commit the predicted future, all else comes into a brief and narrow point of escape, which brings us to Logan, her childhood friend, which she loses years of friendship in the past.
-The fast-paced book of Pintip Dunn makes me want more, yearn for more and read for more, you may wanted to look for everything and continue reading the book.
-What I felt in this book is a mixture of anger, longing, romance, sadness and a lot more of adventures.
-I wanted to see how will they work, what will happen next and what are the possibilities that will lie ahead.
+Emotions reeked out of her, the systems interrupt with her life and detained her into the jail until she commits the predicted future, all else comes into a brief and narrow point of escape, which brings us to Logan, her childhood friend, which she loses years of friendship in the past.
+The fast-paced book of Pintip Dunn makes me want more, yearn for more and ready for more, you may want to look for everything and continue reading the book.
+What I felt in this book is a mixture of anger, longing, romance, sadness, and a lot more adventures.
+I wanted to see how well they work, what will happen next and what are the possibilities that will lie ahead.

 ABOUT THE AUTHOR

 Pintip Dunn graduated from Harvard University, magna cum laude, with an A.B. in English Literature and Language.
 She received her J.D. at Yale Law School, where she was an editor of the YALE LAW JOURNAL.
 She also published an article in the YALE LAW JOURNAL, entitled, “How Judges Overrule: Speech Act Theory and the Doctrine of Stare Decisis,”

 Pintip is represented by literary agent Beth Miller of Writers House.
 She is a 2012 RWA Golden Heart® finalist and a 2014 double-finalist.
 She is a member of Romance Writers of America, Washington Romance Writers, YARWA, and The Golden Network.

 She lives with her husband and children in Maryland.
 You can learn more about Pintip and her books at www.pintipdunn.com